valdok/grin-rfcs/text/0023-multisig-wallet.md

 During the new actor addition, each current actor reveals its secret key in a plain form to the new actor.
 It's multiplied by the SSS coefficient, but this coefficient is widely known.
 So without the addition of $\delta(i,j)$ terms each actor secret key would be trivial to compute.

-This is why $\delta(i,j)$ terms are essential, they perform the perfect blinding of the actor secret key.
-Moreover, even if several current actors collude with the new actor, still its key is perfectly blinded as long as there is at least a single honest actor that doesn't disclose its $\delta(i,j)$ term.
+This is why $\delta(i,j)$ terms are essential, they perform the perfect hiding of the actor secret key.
+Moreover, even if several current actors collude with the new actor, still its key is perfectly hidden as long as there is at least a single honest actor that doesn't disclose its $\delta(i,j)$ term.

-The only situation where the actor key can be compromised is wherer all M-1 other actors collude with the new one.
-But this essentially means that they togetther form a quorum of M malicious actors.
+The only situation where the actor key can be compromised is where all M-1 other actors collude with the new one.
+But this essentially means that they together form a quorum of M malicious actors.
 And obviously a quorum of M actors can calculate and compromise any key.

 ### UTXO and kernel signing, why rely on non-deterministic random